Dark Mode

 What Documents Do You Need To Apply For An Adjustment of Status?

 Filing for an adjustment of status requires a significant number of documents.
+Depending on the grounds for your application, these documents may differ.

 Make sure you have these ready before submitting your application: